We have created a detailed and printable document on the Fellowship program for your convenience.

 Description of relevant clinical and research infrastructure at host institution

 The St. Paul’s Sinus Centre has had a fellowship program since 2002.
-Over the past two to three years, a very good infrastructure has been achieved for a successful fellowship program.
-Over a five day workweek, two and a half days are dedicated to clinic time.
+Over the past two decades, a very good infrastructure has been achieved for a successful fellowship program.
+Over a five-day workweek, two and a half days are dedicated to clinic time.
 Greater than 95% of patients seen in the clinic are rhinology and sinus referrals from otolaryngologists, pulmonologists, neurosurgeons and other specialists around the province.
 The rest are tertiary sinus referrals from out of province.
 Two and a half days of the work week are dedicated to operating time.
 All surgeries are carried out in highly advanced endoscopic sinus operating rooms with computer guidance systems.
 Dedicated office space with a desktop computer is provided for the fellow.
 E-mail communication with patients, clinic staff and residents is encouraged.
 A weekly CT/Radiology rounds as well as a bi-weekly one-hour fellow teaching session will occur on Monday mornings and Friday mornings respectively.
 A monthly city-wide rhinology rounds is held on the first Wednesday evening of every month.
 A weekly research rounds with the research team is held every Thursday morning.

 Other relevant information

 The integration of the rhinology fellowship program into the UBC division of Otolaryngology residency training program with all of its academic activities has resulted in the creation of a rich academic milieu for the fellow.
 Ongoing academic rounds in the division and at the sinus centre allow the fellow to present research as well as interesting cases on an ongoing basis throughout his/her year.
 The fellow is expected to deliver at least one grand rounds to the entire UBC division of otolaryngology-head and neck surgery during his/her year at the centre.

 Financial Arrangements for Fellows

 Currently, there is no official funding available for this position.
 However, there is a potential for this fellowship to become fully funded through a private donation in the near future.
-The exact date of when funding will start is currently unknown but anticipated to be within the next one to two years.
+The exact date of when funding will start is currently unknown but anticipated to be within the next couple of years.

 Applying for a Fellowship at the SPSC